 Internal damage to the minibus is the responsibility of the individual using the minibus.
 The school will decide who is responsible for covering the cost of any repairs.
+Fines accrued will be paid by the driver at the time the offence was committed.

-The minibus will carry strictly one person per seat and seat belts will be worn at all times.
+The minibus will carry strictly one person per seat and seat belts will be worn at all times..